fjwhittle/fjwhittle.github.io/_posts/2019-05-26--unique-square-and-rank.markdown

 {% endhighlight %}

-With `rank-modified` and `rank-dense` substituted for `rank-standard` in the second and third sub's signatures.
+With `rank-modified` and `rank-dense` substituted for `rank-standard` in the second and third subs' signatures.
 This allows us to make apparently the same function call but a *different* implementation is used depending on what `RankMode` is given.